Nocthfox/Portfolio-Manager/README.md

 # Portfolio Manager

-This is a a tool to manage and track your cryptocurrency portfolio, including investments and profits or losses.
+This is a a tool to manage and track your cryptocurrency portfolio, including investments and profits or losses...

 In this code, i defined a Portfolio class that represents a cryptocurrency portfolio.
 The class has the following methods: